10 best islands to bike around in Canada

 Gabriola & Saltspring

-Ok, ok, ok, so the Gulf Islands are plentiful and it is hard to pick favourites.
+Ok, ok, ok, so the Gulf Islands in British Columbia are plentiful and it is hard to pick favourites.
 Salt Spring and Gabriola islands are equally great for electric biking.
-Gabriola is opposite Nanaimo and you can rent a bike from Pedego Nanaimo and ride all the way there and back.
+Gabriola is opposite Nanaimo and you can rent a bike from Pedego Nanaimo to ride all the way there and back.
 Saltspring Island is served by two ferries, so take your pick of where to load your bike.
 Both islands are full of artists, farmers and hippies, and provide beautiful beaches, seaside stops and the best islands to bike.

 When it joined Canada in 1949, Newfoundland became Canada’s fourth-largest island (the first three are in Nunavut).
 For that reason, we’re not suggesting you ride around the whole island… although an electric bike would certainly help with the hills!
 There are plenty of great places to ride that capture the essence of Newfoundland, such as the Irish Loop past Chance Cove, through the barrens which begin near St. Vincents and end near Cappahayden.
 No one knows headwinds like Newfoundland, and an electric bike takes the pain out of pedalling into a howling sou’wester.
 Or ride the Newfoundland T’Railway from Channel-Port aux Basques in the west to St. John’s in the east.
 Take in breathtaking coastal views in Gros Morne National Park, a world heritage site with trails that have views of the Long Range Mountains and glacially-carved fjords.

 Prince Edward Island